portdeveloper/vibe-iseven/README.md

   isEven: boolean;       // true if even, false if odd
   confidence: number;    // AI confidence level (0-1)
-  reasoning: string;     // AI's mathematical explanation
+  reasoning: string;     // AI's mathematical explanation }
-  vibe: string;         // Mystical energy reading of the number }
 ```

 ## 🎯 Why This Exists

 This package is a playful exploration of combining AI with simple mathematical operations.
-While checking if a number is even is trivial (`number % 2 === 0`), sometimes you want to add a little magic and personality to your code.
+While checking if a number is even is trivial (`number % 2 === 0`), sometimes you want to add AI reasoning and confidence scoring to your mathematical operations.

 Perfect for:
 - 🎮 Fun side projects
 - 🎨 Creative coding experiments
 - 🧪 Testing AI integration patterns
-- 😄 Making your math operations more entertaining
+- 🤖 Adding AI explanations to mathematical operations
 - 🎪 Demonstrating API integration in workshops

 ## 🔒 Security & Privacy